mdklatt/acis-python/README.md

     python setup.py install --user  # install for the current user

 Usage
 -----
 The library requires a single import:

     import acis

+`RequestQueue` is not part of the core library yet and requires a separate
+import:

+	import acis.queue

 The [tutorial][3] has examples of how to use the library.

 Known Issues/Limitations
 ------------------------
-* MultiStnDataResult will give the wrong dates when iterating over "groupby" results.
+* `MultiStnDataResult` will give the wrong dates when iterating over "groupby" results.
+* `GridDataResult` cannot be used with image output.
+* `RequestQueue` should be considered experimental.

 <!-- REFERENCES -->
 [1]: http://github.com/mdklatt/acis-python "acis-python"